-For EYFS, evidence of learning will be through observations which are recorded on Tapestry.
+For EYFS, evidence of learning will be through observations.

 General comments about PSHE will be included in annual reports to all parents.

 Monitoring and evaluation.

 The PSHE co-ordinator will monitor delivery of the programme through observation and discussion with teaching staff to ensure consistent and coherent curriculum provision.